-Most hawker centres serve fresh fruit and fresh fruit juices.
-Eating a slice of fruit to end your meal not only gives it a sweet ending, it also adds much nourishment to the meal.
-Fresh fruit juices may also be available in most hawker centres, but they have less fibre than fresh fruit, so consume no more than 1 serving of fruit as fruit juice.
-A serving of fruit juice is 1 cup (250 ml).
+Most hawker centres serve fresh cut fruits.
+Eating a slice of fruit to end your meal not only gives it a sweet ending, but it also adds much nourishment to the meal.

 Many of us enjoy having a beverage with our meal or end it with dessert.
 Most beverages and desserts contain a lot of sugar.
-Water is the beverage of choice.
-So, ask the stallholder to hold the sugar, sweetened condensed milk and syrup.
+Make water your drink of choice, it does not contain any calories.
+If you are ordering drink or dessert, ask for lesser sugar, sweetened condensed milk and syrup.

 One simple way to make sure you don't buy too much, is to ask for less rice when you are not very hungry.
 Once you have the whole portion in front of you, you may feel like eating it all up.

 Survey your choices at the hawker stall before you make your choice.
 Identify the healthier choices, and use the shortlist to pick items that are healthier.